lunatrifx/NVIDIA-FPS-Analysis/README.md

 # NVIDIA FPS Analysis
 The NVIDIA app now allows for stats tracking for all things FPS and GPU!
 One of the biggest features is now tracking what DLSS does in terms of Frame Gen, Super Resolution, and Smooth Motion.
 Analysis will be run here.
 Hopefully no code.

+# Specs
+All tests are run on my personal computer, a Ryzen 5 5500 and RTX 4060 with 32 GB of RAM.
+The 4060 and RAM are overclocked to 2603MHz and 3200MT/s respectively.

 # Patch Notes (Version 11.0.5.238)

 Paired with a new Geforce Game Ready Driver (581.08) that came with an update to the app, this brings to the table: